Skip to main content

 Risks and safety best practices

 Getting the opportunity to connect to any remote MCP server is a powerful feature - it brings a lot of potential benefits to extend your capabilities as you can connect to other systems but it also brings a lot of risks as Sana has not verified these third-party applications.
-It is strongly recommended to connect only to official MCP servers from trusted providers.
-Avoid unofficial servers unless you have thoroughly reviewed their data handling practices.

 Supported protocols